SKyletoft/mop_templates/README.md

 You can now run the default program in SimServer by opening SimServer, then going to the debugging tab and hitting the green arrow.

 You can also run the default program on Hardware by going to the MD407 Config tab (added by the extension), selecting the port under the ports section and then hitting `Interactive`, `Compile` and `Load` in order and then typing `go` in the now opened terminal.
 Remember to reset the MD407 between runs.
+MacOS requires resets between load and `go`.

 ### Recommended extensions